 Make Investing in Your 401K a Regular Habit

-“Automate savings through a 401K or savings account each month, it really helps,” said Mary.
+“Automate savings through a 401K or savings account each month, it really helps,” said Brad.
 “If it goes directly to a retirement vehicle, then you’ll miss it a little less.
 If it never ends up in your wallet, you don’t even realize what you’re missing.”

 Stretch Your Budget and Your Investments